-It's worth mentioning two special classes of matrix.
+Now consider two special classes of matrix.
 A diagonal matrix is one for which only elements along the diagonal can be non-zero.
-These matrices operate on vector spaces by stretching or compressing axes: the nth axis of the space is stretched or compressed by an amount specified by the nth diagonal element, $S{nn}$ .
+These matrices operate on vector spaces by stretching or compressing axes: the nth axis of the space is stretched or compressed by an amount specified by the nth diagonal element, S{nn} .
 The product of two diagonal matrices is diagonal.
 If the matrix is square, and the diagonal elements are all one, the matrix does nothing.
 This matrix is called the identity, denoted I.